Gideon-tech/DSA_Assignments25/Student Marks/README.md

 - Calculates and displays subject-wise averages.
 - Computes the overall average of all subjects.
 - Simple and interactive input system.

-## Future Enhancements
-- Add input validation to ensure marks are within a valid range (0-100).
-- Allow multiple students' scores to be entered and compared.
-- Store the results in a file for future reference.